 1. Where the divorced or the widowed mother, having custody of a child has remarried another husband.

-3. Where mother is unable to take proper care of her child.
+3. Where the mother is unable to take proper care of her child.

-Secondly in respect of a boy over the age of seven years and an unmarried girl over the age of puberty (15) the father is entitled to the custody of the child as a natural guardian till the child becomes adult
+Second, in respect of a boy over the age of seven years and an unmarried girl over the age of puberty (15) the father is entitled to the custody of the child as a natural guardian till the child becomes adult.

-Thus the jurisdiction regarding child custody is leaning towards the paramount welfare of the child rather than fixed rule of laws and it is a progressive development in the legal field of Bangladesh.
+In light of the above, it can be concluded that the jurisdiction regarding child custody is leaning towards the paramount welfare of the child as opposed to a fixed rule of laws, and this is a progressive development in the legal field of Bangladesh.